skwny/zipee-commerce/README.md

 <br/>

-### Running the Frontends
+### Running the clients.
 This project currently has two apps: one for Customers and one for Admin.
 However, these apps do not yet have functionality.
-To be continued.

 <br/>